TheBigBlase/caramell/README.md

 	* is a overhead of cache

 ## usage
+All the command are assuming you are in the project's root folder (ie /home/.../caramell)

+### mqtt
 runing the mqtt:
-`docker pull bytebeamio/rumqttd
+`docker pull bytebeamio/rumqttd`
-docker run -d -p 1883:1883 -p 1884:1884 -it --name rumqttd bytebeamio/rumqttd`
+`docker run -d -p 1883:1883 -p 1884:1884 -it --name rumqttd bytebeamio/rumqttd`

-or use anything you fancy (mosquitto/rmqtt...)
+or use anything that tickle your fancy (mosquitto/rmqtt...).
+I'd recommend using mosquitto, since it is the most stable and well polished.
+It has some feature like a load balancer in a round robin fashion to deliver messages.

+But, for demonstration purpose, none of this is needed.

+---
+### cacher
 running memcached:
-`docker pull memcached
+`docker pull memcached`
-docker run --name memcache -d -p 11211:11211 memcached -m20000m -I500m`
+`docker run --name memcache -d -p 11211:11211 memcached -m20000m -I500m`

-For running rust components, you'll need my fork of ethers-rs, unless it has been merged in upstream.
-Ethers.rs will need to be in the same directory as this one is, install it like so:
-`cd ../ && git clone https://github.com/thebigblase/ethers-rs && cd caramell`
+where `m<size>` indicates the max size allocated to memcached, and `-I<size>` the max item size.

+---

-running the blockchain:
+### running the blockchain:
+you will have to this project's (caramell) root and ensure that you have also pulled git submodules: `git submodules init ; git submodule update`

+Then, execute the init script, and the blockchain nodes:
 `cd caramell-blockchain ; sh blockchainInit/init.sh ; docker compose up`

 client: `cargo run --bin caramell-client`
 server: `cargo run --bin caramell-server`

-## TODO
-* for now client sends dummy data, and server inserts it into memcache
-* gotta do client better
-* ~~finish base of server~~
-* ~~do server => blockchain~~
-* ~~mqtt => blockchain as well?~~
-* paying mechanism: contract witholding (?) gas, then retrievable by cache owner
-	* contract side
-	* cacher side
-	* client side